 Port Clinton is a tiny borough located in the state of Pennsylvania.
 With a population of 279 people and just one neighborhood, Port Clinton is the 1065th largest community in Pennsylvania.
-Port Clinton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Much of the housing stock in Port Clinton was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Port Clinton is a blue-collar town, with 41.22% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Port Clinton is generally considered to be a blue-collar town.
+41.22% of the Port Clinton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Port Clinton is a borough of service providers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Port Clinton who work in maintenance occupations (12.16%), office and administrative support (8.78%), and healthcare suport services (6.76%).

 The overall crime rate in Port Clinton is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-As is often the case in a small borough, Port Clinton doesn't have a public transportation system that people use for their commute.
+Port Clinton is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Port Clinton is nearly on par with the US average for all cities of 21.84%: 18.89% of adults 25 and older in Port Clinton have a bachelor's degree or advanced degree.